 Bill C-71 is being touted as public safety legislation.
 The government's use of statistics is completely inappropriate, misleading and undermines confidence in their intentions and necessity for this legislation.
 The government has repeatedly used 2013 as a statistical benchmark to 'demonstrate' that Canada has a firearms problem to justify the need for legislative reform.
 We are not surprised that such a dramatic increase was observed because it is such a short time period (2013-2016), and the fact that 2013 was the lowest for many relevant categories during the past 50 years (e.g. criminal homicides).
-During his May 8 testimony, Public Safety Minister Ralph Goodale acknowledged that long-term trends for firearms-related crime in Canada have actually declined.
+During his May 8, 2018 testimony to the House of Commons Standing Committee on Public Safety and National Security, Public Safety Minister Ralph Goodale acknowledged that long-term trends for firearms-related crime in Canada have actually declined.

 The government's reliance on overstated and misrepresented public safety statistics doesn't leave us with much confidence that there is a true need to implement such sweeping firearms legislation changes.
 In order for the OFAH and the firearms community to even consider supporting this bill, the government needs to convince us that the proposed legislation will provide value-added benefit for public safety that actually justifies the means - restrictions on lawful firearms owners.
-We have yet to be convinced.
+Even after a year of debate and discussion, we have yet to be convinced.

 Investment in public safety is good, but only if we see tangible results.
 The single most important question we must ask ourselves is: will there be a return on the investment required to implement the proposed changes?

-If the answer is 'no' or 'we don't know', then we must rethink whether this is a justifiable use of taxpayer dollars, particularly when it will divert those potential funds away from making direct investments to combat gangs and gun violence.
+If the answer is 'no' or 'we don't know', then we must rethink whether this is a justifiable use of taxpayer dollars, particularly when it will divert those potential funds away from making direct investments to combat the real problem, gangs and gun violence.